Big Lagoon State Park: You’ll Love Camping Here

 Perdido Key

 There are many beach access points and various restaurants to enjoy in this coastal town.
 It is a short 5–10-minute drive from Big Lagoon State Park.
-Perdido Key is famous for its amazing beaches.
+Perdido Key is famous for its beaches.

 Perdido Key State Park